-A "disclaimer" means an amendment to a claim that has the effect of introducing into the claim a claim "negative" technical characteristicwhich normally excludes from a general characteristic of the embodiments or particular domains (point 2 of the patterns).
+A "disclaimer" means an amendment to a claim that has the effect of introducing into the claim a "negative" technical characteristic, which normally excludes d & #8217; a general characteristic of the embodiments or particular fields (point 2 of the reasons).

 - restore novelty in relation to a state of the art A54 (3) CBE73 and A54 (4) CBE73 (so today A54 (3) EPC only);

-- restore novelty versus a fortuitous disclosure A54 (2) CBE73 (ie if foreign to the claimed invention and so remote from it that the skilled person would never have considered it) (point 2.3.4 of the reasons); and
+- restore novelty versus a fortuitous disclosure A54 (2) CBE73 (ie if foreign to the claimed invention and so distant from it that the skilled person would never have taken it into consideration) (point 2.3.4 of the reasons); and

-- exclude an object that falls under an exception to patentability under A52 CBE73 at A57 CBE73 for non-technical reasons (point 2.4.3 of the reasons, in fact, and in particular for the PCT, knowledge of all the exclusions may be complex for the applicant).
+- exclude an object that falls under an exception to patentability under A52 CBE73 at A57 CBE73 for non-technical reasons (point 2.4.3 of the reasons, indeed, and in particular for the PCT, knowledge of all the exclusions can be complex for the applicant).